keithbuhler/keithbuhler.github.io/cv.md

 Postdoctoral Scholar, University of Kentucky,  Spring 2017
 Instructor of Philosophy, Asbury University, 2013-2017
 Director of High School Studies, Veritas Academy, 2013-2014
 Master Tutor, Torrey Academy, 2010-2012
 Tutor, Torrey Academy, 2007-2010
+Lecturer, Wheatstone Academy, 2006-2011
+Assistant Director, Wheatstone Academy, 2004-2005

 ### RESEARCH AREAS
-Specialization in Ethics and the History of Philosophy.
+Areas of specialization: Ethics and the History of Philosophy.
-Competence in Metaphysics, Philosophy of Mind, and Philosophy of Religion.
+Areas of competence:  Philosophy of Mind, and Philosophy of Religion.

 ### WORKS IN PROGRESS